 Let your sheet pan cool to room temp before putting more cookie dough balls on the pan.
 Warm sheet pans will cause the cookies to spread more.
 To speed things up, simply run your pan under cool water.

 These cookies are so good you’ll want to double the recipe!
-The good news is that unbaked cookie dough can be frozen and even baked cookies can be frozen.
-Both with excellent results!
+The good news is that after you rest your cookie dough in the fridge, you can transfer it to the freezer.

 Frequently Asked Questions